creativewebmatrixsolutions/dropafile/README.rst

    * Running on https://localhost:8443/ (Press CTRL+C to quit)

 The server will provide SSL.
 Users can access `dropafile` sevice pointing their browsers to the location given.
-They will have to provide the password displayed (which changes with restart).
+The page is protected by basic auth.
+Users will have to provide an arbitrary user name and the password displayed on the commandline at startup (which changes with restart).

-`dropafile` is meant as a channel to deliver documents in a not too unsecure manner.
-For instance as a quickly installable workaround if people are not able or willing to use GnuPG or similar, although they have sensible documents to send.

 The `--help` option will display all available options::

   $ dropfile --help
-  usage: dropafile [-h] [--host HOST] [-p PORT]
+  usage: dropafile [-h] [--host HOST] [-p PORT] [-s PASSWORD]

   Start dropafile app.